 At this point, we will switch to using the 1/4″ dowels.
 They will be used for the remainder of the project to create the knife openings.

-- At this point, begin creating the openings for your knives.
-If your not sure how far apart to place the dowels, it is best to use your knives to determine the layout.
+- Begin creating the openings for your knives.
+If you’re not sure how far apart to place the dowels, you can use your knives to determine the layout.
+However, for most large knives, one dowel placed in the center will most likely work.

-- However, for most large knives, one dowel placed in the center will most likely work.
-For steak knives, you should be able to fit at least 3 in each section.
+- For steak knives, you should be able to fit at least 3 in each section.
 Try to leave plenty of wiggle room for each knife.
 This way, the block will work if you ever decide to use a different set.

-Instructions for the Cutting Board Organizer
+Instructions for Adding the Cutting Board Storage

-- Sand smooth, and apply finish.
+- Sand smooth, and apply the finish.

 - At this point, you can nail the knife block and the cutting board organizer together if you like, or you may keep them separate.
 I chose to attach them.

 To have built all the way to the back of the drawer would have made it difficult to get the larger cutting boards out of the organizer.
 This is why I chose to leave the space at the rear of the drawer, and use the corner brackets as a stop).

 I was able to still keep one extra shelf at the bottom.
 So, I can keep my extra spices here as well as the knives and cutting boards.

 I hope that you like this latest DIY.
 If you do, please share it with others through one of the many social media outlets available.